benjdelt/tracker/README.md

 The tracker will be autosaved upon quitting as well as every minute since the timer has started (by default, see [Configuration](#Configuration) to change the autosave behavior), even if it is paused.
 Press `s` to save manually.

 The tracker is saved under the current folder by default (see [Configuration](#Configuration) to change the destination folder) in a file named `{task}.csv` where `{task}` is the name of the task given when launching the tracker.
 If no file by that name exists, one will be created.
-If no task were provided when launching the tracker, it will be saved under `None.csv`.
+If no task were provided when launching the tracker, it will be saved under `miscellaneous.csv` (See [Configuration](#Configuration) to change the default name).

 The created file contains the following columns: